tazimete/swift-clean_architecture-rxswift/README.md

 # swift-clean_architecture-rxswift

-### A sample project demonstartes the Clean Architecture with MVVM and Repository pattern using RxSwift.
+### A sample project demonstartes the Clean Architecture with MVVM and Repository pattern using RxSwift including Unit Test.
 It also uses Coordinator pattern for navigation.

 # Demonstration :
 - All are reusable, modular and testable Codebase /Components including unit test